 My name is Vishal and I’m 27 years old.
 Here is my interesting story of how I moved from being obese with 108 kgs, dropping down to 80 kgs, and also completing my half marathon in 2016.
 Several life events had pushed me back to the shell once again since then and now in 2019 something magical happened.Vishal Jain

 From being obese to fit!

 My running journey started in the year 2016 where I met Coach Kay and started to train under his guidance.
 My primary objective was to get fitter and deal with my college-days-obesity.
 During a one year period, I had completed 5 half marathons and had lost weight from 106 to 80.
 I couldn’t be happier than this.
 With a new rigour and confidence, I participated in multiple events like the Mongrels Duathlon, Cool Runners and Devils Circuit.
 But all of a sudden, I became careless and complacent after achieving my weight target.

 Wise man’s words, misunderstood?

 “The highest wisdom is to find pleasure in small things”John Ruskin

 I once again started to indulge in my favorite fried foods mindlessly and also resorted to a sedentary lifestyle.
 Was this my definition of finding real pleasure in small things?
 The new responsibilities and demands in my business commitments kept me away from healthy lifestyle choices.
 I knew that I was gaining weight all over again and was afraid even to go near the weighing scale.
 I also started to find many lame and stupid reasons to avoid running.

 Coach Kay was persistent and still chasing me.
 He made few attempts to keep me motivated bring me back to running.
 But I started failing miserably.
-Whenever I started exercising I felt like getting cramps, injury or even felt that I had some health issue.
+Whenever I started exercising I felt like getting cramps, injury, or even felt that I had some health issues.
 I started getting into the black hole of depression and losing hope.